-Backstage Heat on John Cena After Making Inappropriate Gesture With Nikki Bella
+Backstage Heat On John Cena After Making Inappropriate Gesture With Nikki Bella

-During the last edition of SmackDown before Wrestlemania 33, John Cena and Nikki Bella confronted The Miz and Maryse for the final time before their match on the grandest stage of them all, but Cena may have gone too far during the segment for WWE officials’ liking.
+During the last edition of SmackDown before WrestleMania 33, John Cena and Nikki Bella confronted The Miz and Maryse for the final time before their match on the grandest stage of them all, but Cena may have gone too far during the segment for WWE officials’ liking.
 Over the past months, John Cena and Miz have said a lot of things to each other, and their beef has been the driving force of the feud headed into Orlando.

 For the first time on WWE programming, the relationship between John Cena and Nikki Bella has been the focus of a major feud.
 The storyline has been mixing real-life into the feud to help it become as personal as possible in Orlando.
 Cena and Miz have done an excellent job on the microphone building to the match and making it feel important.
 There is also a lot of speculation about what happens after Wrestlemania is over.